TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 The two CPSW virtual port netifs reuse the same Enet LLD based lwIP implementation.

-The RTOS core attaches to the Ethernet Firmware server using the *Eth Remote Config Client* library which is built using IPC LLD APIs can be located in */ethfw/ethremotecfg/client/* folder.
+The RTOS core attaches to the Ethernet Firmware server using the *Eth Remote Config Client* library which is built using ETHFW-IPC APIs can be located in */ethfw/ethremotecfg/client/* folder.

 The multicore time synchronization mechanism implemented in RTOS client consists